irsk0808/ublue/README.md

   systemctl reboot

-Apologies in advance if this is poorly put together
+Apologies in advance if this is poorly put together, I'm an artist, not a programmer.